uyuni-project/uyuni/README.md

 3. Steps should be grouped **by topic** and not by feature.
 4. Use the right prefix for your feature name.
 See [here](run_sets/testsuite.yml)
 5. If you do operations on packages, look [here](docs/Patches_test.md)
-6. Reuse steps, don't create new if you don't need them (look under `./features/step_definitions/` to see which steps are already implemented)
+6. Reuse steps, don't create new ones if you don't need them (look under `./features/step_definitions/` to see which steps are already implemented)
 7. Check the [code coverage results](docs/codecoverage.md) after you have run the test suite with your code.